Younique is a multi-level marketing (MLM) company best known for selling beauty and skincare products.

 Some people will flat out deny it and argue with you until they're blue in the face saying Younique is absolutely, definitely not a pyramid scheme.

-I’ve been involved with pyramid schemes and multi-level-marketing schemes before (MLM and pyramid schemes are the same thing) and I know how they work and however they try and present it, the fact remains the same: the commission structures are all set up to sign others up.
+I know how they work and however they try and present it, the fact remains the same: the commission structures are all set up to sign others up into your downline.
+No recruitment = no money.

 First off, it's not your business.